 Free Evaluation License

-You can request a free temporary license to compare two or more Excel spreadsheets without any evaluation license.
+Request a free temporary license to test the comparison feature on two or more Excel spreadsheets without purchasing a full license.

 Summing Up